Home > Home, Property, and Development > Water and sewer > Water quality and pressure

 Water treatment

-Learn about the water treatment efforts made by Metro Vancouver at the Seymour-Capilano water filtration plant that keep Vancouver's water supply safe.
+Learn about water treatment efforts made by Metro Vancouver at the Seymour-Capilano water filtration plant keeping Vancouver's water supply safe.

 Water main flushing program